survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ## Conclusion

 Using PurifyCSS can lead to a significant decrease in file size.
-It's particularly valuable for static sites that rely on a heavy CSS framework.
+It's mainly valuable for static sites that rely on a massive CSS framework.
 The more dynamic a site or an application becomes, the harder it becomes to analyze reliably.

 To recap:

 * Eliminating unused CSS is possible using PurifyCSS.
 It performs static analysis against the source.
-* The functionality can be enabled through *purifycss-webpack* and the plugin should be applied *after* `ExtractTextPlugin`.
+* The functionality can be enabled through *purifycss-webpack*, and the plugin should be applied *after* `ExtractTextPlugin`.
 * At best, PurifyCSS can eliminate most, if not all, unused CSS rules.
-* Critical path rendering is another CSS technique that puts emphasis on rendering the above-the-fold CSS first.
+* Critical path rendering is another CSS technique that emphasizes rendering the above-the-fold CSS first.
 The idea is to render something as fast as possible instead of waiting for all CSS to load.